vigeek/aws-elb-logs-to-logstash/README.md

 1. Edit the script and update variable 'AWS_ACCOUNT_NUMBER' with your account number.
 2. Edit the script and update variable 'S3_BUCKET_NAME' with your buckets name.
+3. If your bucket is nested (e.g: loadbalancer-logs/AWSLogs/service/AWSLogs) set S3_BUCKET_NAME to "loadbalancer-logs/AWSLogs"
-3. Ensure your AWS credentials are configured (e.g:  ~/.aws/credentials)
+4. Ensure your AWS credentials are configured (e.g:  ~/.aws/credentials)
-4. Execute the script (it will run in a constant loop)
+5. Execute the script (it will run in a constant loop)

 # Configuration extended.
 Included is a traditional init script and monit config (optional), to use the init script...